drohmer/CSE104/A_html_css/readme.md

 # HTML/CSS

-This part contains a set of tutorials and exercices related to HTML and CSS.
+This part contains a set of tutorials and exercises related to HTML and CSS.

 * 01\_html\_basic: Basic HTML syntax
 * 02\_css\_basic: Base of CSS syntax